joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 - `-ub` sets how many token positions go through the network in one forward pass.
 This is meaning three.

-The last two are the pair that confused me.
-The u is for micro, and the header comments in `include/llama.h` distinguish them like this:
+The last two are the pair worth pinning down, and the header comments in `include/llama.h` distinguish them neatly:

 ```c
 uint32_t n_batch;   // logical maximum batch size that can be submitted to llama_decode